cacahootie/rawgit/README.md

 npm test
 ```

+## Difference Compared to rawgit
+rawgit-privada makes two changes to rawgit.
+It accepts an environment variable
+`githubtoken` for access to private repos, and it disables the 301 redirect
+functionality for non-whitelisted file types.

 ## Contributing

 Want to fix a bug?
 If it's something small, just send a pull request.
 If you